 Today, instead of decluttering or living simply and before you give away one more thing …

 I couldn’t have said it better than Dave Bruno, “We need to know that when we crave simplicity, we are not after an easier life.
 We are after life.”

 Simplicity, minimalism and decluttering are the tools that will give you the time and space you need to identify your joys, passions, loves and cares but you have to give yourself the permission you need to take that time and space.
 You deserve it.
 This is your life we are talking about, not a closet or drawer.

 Are you are scared that you won’t know what to do with your time and space?
 Don’t worry if you don’t have a passion.
 Often, you have to identify what you don’t want to do before you can discover what you want to do.

 Are you worried that if you do know what you want to do, you won’t be good at it?
 How good you are won’t matter.
 The joy is in the practice.

-feeling like you don’t deserve the happiness that’s available to you.
+Do you feel like you don’t deserve the happiness that’s available to you?
 You deserve every bit and once you realize your capacity for happiness and love and joy, you can share it with the world.